 Worked in the mail room of Commentary magazine.

-Briefly worked as a stand-up comic early in his career.
+Briefly worked as a stand-up comedian early in his career.

 Early in his acting career, he considered changing his name to "Sonny Scott" to avoid being typecast by his Italian name.
 "Sonny" was his childhood nickname.

-He is one of only six actors to be nominated for an Oscar for playing the same role in two films.
+Is one of only six actors to be nominated for an Oscar for playing the same role in two films.
 He was nominated as for The Godfather (1972) and The Godfather: Part II (1974).
 The others are Paul Newman as Fast Eddie Felson in The Hustler (1961) and The Color of Money (1986), Bing Crosby as Father O'Malley in Going My Way (1944) and The Bells of St. Mary's (1945), Peter O'Toole as Henry II in Becket (1964) and The Lion in Winter (1968), Cate Blanchett as Elizabeth I in Elizabeth (1998) and Elizabeth: The Golden Age (2007) and Sylvester Stallone in Rocky (1976) and Creed (2015).
 However, Al Pacino is the only one of these for whom both performances were in different films that won Best Picture.

 Turned down the role of Richard Sherman for a remake of The Seven Year Itch (1955) which was never filmed.

-Turned down role as Michael Corleone in the Godfather videogame.
+Turned down the role of Michael Corleone in the Godfather videogame.

-2006: His performance as Sonny Wortzik in Dog Day Afternoon (1975) is ranked #4 on Premiere Magazine's 100 Greatest Performances of All Time.
+His performance as Sonny Wortzik in Dog Day Afternoon (1975) is ranked #4 on Premiere magazine's 100 Greatest Performances of All Time (2006).

-2006: His performance as Michael Corleone in The Godfather: Part II (1974) is ranked #20 on Premiere Magazine's 100 Greatest Performances of All Time.
+His performance as Michael Corleone in The Godfather: Part II (1974) is ranked #20 on Premiere magazine's 100 Greatest Performances of All Time (2006).

-10/16/97: Imprinted his hands and signature in cement at Grauman's Chinese Theatre.
+Imprinted his hands and signature in cement at Grauman's Chinese Theatre on November 16, 1997.

 Has suffered from chronic insomnia.

-He has been a friend of HRH Prince Charles, The Prince of Wales, for several years, and has stayed as his guest at Highgrove House.
+Has been friends with HRH Prince Charles, The Prince of Wales, for several years, and has stayed as his guest at Highgrove House.

 Former New York deputy mayor Ken Lipper was one of Pacino's classmates in school.

-Starred as King Herod in Oscar Wilde's "Salomé" on Broadway in 1992 opposite Sheryl Lee (directed by Robert Allan Ackerman), and in 2003 opposite Marisa Tomei (directed by Estelle Parsons).
-He reprised the role opposite Jessica Chastain in 2006 in Los Angeles and in the documentary-drama film Wilde Salomé (2011) that he also wrote and directed.
+Starred as King Herod in Oscar Wilde's play "Salomé" on Broadway in 1992 opposite Sheryl Lee (directed by Robert Allan Ackerman), and in 2003 opposite Marisa Tomei (directed by Estelle Parsons).
+He reprised the role opposite Jessica Chastain in 2006 in Los Angeles, and in the documentary-drama film Wilde Salomé (2011) (which Pacino also wrote and directed).

-Became a father for the 1st time at age 49 when his [now ex] partner Jan Tarrant gave birth to their daughter Julie Marie Pacino, aka Julie Pacino, on October 16, 1989.
+Became a father for the first time at age 49 when his [now ex] partner Jan Tarrant gave birth to their daughter Julie Marie Pacino, aka Julie Pacino, on October 16, 1989.

-Became a father for the 2nd and 3rd time at age 61 when his [now ex] partner Beverly D'Angelo gave birth to their twins Anton and Olivia Pacino on January 25, 2001.
+Became a father for the second and third time at age 60 when his [now ex] partner Beverly D'Angelo gave birth to their twins Anton and Olivia Pacino on January 25, 2001.

 Claims to have learned more about acting from friend John Cazale than from anybody else.

-After completing The Godfather (1972), Al was so broke he actually owed a studio $15,000 so he never saw a paycheck for his work on that film.
+After completing The Godfather (1972), Pacino was so broke he actually owed a studio $15,000 so he never saw a paycheck for his work on that film.